rknell/ai-accounting/docs/ARCHITECTURE.md

 - **Resource guards**: every invocation has a timeout and output-size clamp; processes are cleaned up on failure.

 ## Performance & Resilience Notes
+- **Suppliers source of truth**: suppliers are read from the unified company file when available and automatically added when discovered by categorisation/import flows.
+Legacy `inputs/supplier_list.json` is only used as a fallback for older setups.
-- **Supplier cache**: the accountant server caches `supplier_list.json` for five minutes (or until the file timestamp changes).
-This avoids re-reading JSON for every categorisation request while still picking up edits promptly.
+- **Supplier cache**: the accountant server caches `supplier_list.json` for five minutes (or until the file timestamp changes) when falling back to legacy mode.
 - **Timeout budgets**: `tools/list` requests default to 3 s, but heavyweight servers such as `accountant` request a 15 s window during discovery.
 Individual `tools/call` invocations should continue to pass explicit `timeout` values when they need stricter bounds.
 - **Web research**: tests disable web research when they assert latency-sensitive behaviour.
 Production categorisation keeps the default settings, but agents can pass `enableWebResearch: false` when they need deterministic responses.
+- **Supplier research cache**: when web research or manual creation provides a raw transaction description, the accountant server now stores the interpreted summary as `researchNotes` and records cleaned aliases. `match_supplier_fuzzy` scores these aliases/keywords so future runs auto-match with higher confidence.
 - **IO redirection**: entry points honour the `AI_ACCOUNTING_*` overrides noted above so you can run smoke tests (or CI) against temporary directories without touching the real books.

 ## Testing & Verification